Philipp Amthor: Political positions

 Within the CDU, Amthor considers himself to be part of the conservative wing.
 In the Bundestag, he explained, quoting Harald Martenstein, that for him ″right″ does not necessarily mean ″far-right″ and that the political right has its legitimate place in a democracy.
-He took a stand against gender mainstreaming, abortion and the introduction of Same-sex marriage in Germany.
+He took a stand against gender mainstreaming, abortion and the introduction of same-sex marriage in Germany.
+Amthor considers himself a feminist and believes every man should do so as well.
 Amthor has clearly positioned himself against the Alternative for Germany (AfD) on various occasions.

 Ahead of the Christian Democrats' leadership election in 2018, Amthor publicly endorsed Jens Spahn to succeed Merkel as the party's chair.
 He later endorsed Friedrich Merz as Annegret Kramp-Karrenbauer's successor at the party's 2021 leadership election.

-Amthor is considered part of the conservative wing of the CDU, having come out against gender mainstreaming, abortion and the legalisation of same-sex marriage.

 Public personality

 Amthor's eccentric personality, dated speech and conservative political positions, in contrast to his youthful age, have led to him being dubbed "the oldest 26-year-old in Germany", and has made him the subject of significant public mockery and online memes.
 He is particularly known for his frequent use of the word Schabernack, a word that approximately translates to "jokery" or "tomfoolery".